Mississippi Today

 “She’s just a very personable person.
 She’s a firecracker and just always has a smile on her face,” she said.

 Matheney couldn’t guess how many kids she had seen pass through the library during her time there.
-One of the highlights of her job, she said, is having the chance to watch people grow up.
+One of the highlights of her job, she said, is the to watch people grow up.

 “It’s good to see some of the patrons who started out as kids coming in here,” she said.
 “It’s good to see them grow into adults, and it’s good for them to stop by and say, ‘Mrs. Bobbie, I just stopped by to see if you were still working here.’
 Sometimes, I have to take a second look at them like — ‘who is this child?
 Who is this?’
 You know, because they’ve grown up.”